csodata/tools/README.md

 ## Tools

 ### download.js
-JSON data on CSO discharge is not available as a single file.
-Instead, Southern Water's API provides 25 records per 'page'.
-This tool requests every page sequentially and stores each as a file in the `data` subfolder.
+This tool requests data from every page and stores each as a file in the `data` subfolder.
 These are the `CSO-n.json` files found in `data/raw`.
 This tool may take several hours to run and when it does so it will replace all the files in the data folder, following which a `git diff` should quickly show if there have been any material changes to any pages since the last committed version in the repository.
 The `id` field in these files is prone to regular changes and is not stable between downloads (instead use `eventID`).

 To run use:
 ```shell